kevinponce/keivnponce-blog/content/blog/ruby-use-soap-with-savon/index.md

 date: "2019-10-28T22:12:00.121Z"
 tags: ["ruby", "ruby-on-rails"]
 header: { type: 'icon', bgColor: '#DE3F24', icon: 'ruby' }
+description: How to use Savon in ruby to talk with a soap server
 ---

 So recently had to play around with a soap api.
 It was a little confusing, but after a while it was easy to use.
 Soap uses the same url endpoint for all operations, and you pass the operation in the header.